-While in Idle mode, the AuxADC can be used to detect the RSSI signal from the RF section, while still retaining a significant degree of power saving within the CMX7143 and obviating the need to wake the host up unnecessarily.
+While in idle mode, the AuxADC can be used to detect the RSSI signal from the RF section, while still retaining a significant degree of powersaving within the CMX7143 and obviating the need to wake the host up un-necessarily.
 The use of the programmable thresholds allows for user selection of wake-up threshold programmed from the host.

-In Carrier Sense mode, RSSI will be sampled using the selected RxSig/RSSI input and averaged automatically by the CMX7143, resulting in a decision to transmit or not based on the presence of a signal on the channel.
+In carrier sense mode, RSSI will be sampled using the selected RxSig/RSSI input and averaged automatically by the CMX7143, resulting in a decision to transmit or not, based on the presence of a signal on the channel.

 Both transmit and receive data can be raw or in the form of coded data blocks.
-Coding is compatible with the FX919B and MX919B.
+Coding is compatible with the CMX7031 FI-1.x.